 2026-02-24 · 6 min read signals

 You have seen the tweets: "1,400 BTC just moved to Binance, sell pressure incoming."
 Maybe it is followed by a dump.
 Maybe by a rally.
 Maybe by nothing at all.
 The unconditional correlation between "large wallet moves funds to exchange" and "price decreases in the next hour" is roughly zero.
 We ran the numbers.
-So why do we build a whale alert system at all?
+So when we rebuilt the whale tracker, we stopped watching transfers and started watching vaults.

 Worse, you cannot tell which transfers are real signals.
 A lot of "whale to exchange" prints are internal hot-wallet rebalancing.
 A lot of "whale to cold storage" prints are OTC desk settlement.
-Both show up identically in the raw feed.
+Both show up identically in the raw feed — with no way to distinguish until after the move.

 The three aggregations that matter

-We spent six weeks bucketing the feed and correlating against forward 15-minute returns.
+We spent six weeks aggregating public vault snapshots and correlating against forward 15-minute returns.
 Three aggregations produced a signal significantly above chance.
 Everything else was indistinguishable from noise.

 By size bucket

-We split transfers into three buckets: small ($100k–$1M), medium ($1M–$10M), and large ($10M+).
+We split vaults into three buckets: small ($500k–$5M TVL), medium ($5M–$50M), and large ($50M+).
 The surprise: the medium bucket has the most signal, not the large one.
-Large single-wallet transfers are almost always pre-announced OTC or internal rebalancing.
-Medium-bucket concentrated flow — dozens of $2–5M transfers from non-exchange addresses — is what actually precedes the intraday moves.
+Large vaults (HLP, liquidator vaults) rebalance mechanically.
+Medium-bucket concentrated flow — dozens of $5–20M vaults rotating in the same direction — is what actually precedes the intraday moves.

-If you only watch the $10M+ prints you are watching what Twitter watches.
+If you only watch the $50M+ vaults you are watching what Twitter watches.
 The signal is in the quieter tier.

 What we built

-Our whale tracker polls CoinGlass every five minutes and computes these three aggregations on rolling 15-minute windows.
+Our whale tracker snapshots the top Hyperliquid vaults every 60 seconds directly from the chain (no API key, no third party) and computes the three aggregations on rolling 15-minute windows.
 An alert fires to Telegram only when:

 The result: roughly four whale alerts per day for a user watching BTC, ETH, and five majors.
 Actionable number, high signal-to-noise, zero retweeted hysteria.

 The whale data was always there.
-What was missing was the aggregation that separated one whale from a herd.
+What was missing was a venue that publishes the positions themselves — not just the transfers around them.

 Using whale flow in a trigger

-We expose whale aggregates as conditions in the trigger builder.
+We expose whale vault aggregates as conditions in the trigger builder.
 You can write rules like:

 when rsi(14, "15m") < 32